joekrinke15/blog/_posts/2020-11-17-ICU-Admissions-Analysis.md

 ### Co-occurrence Analysis
 Here you can select a disease and view a network of conditions that people with this disease have.
 This can be used to identify different groups of individuals who all have the same diagnosis.
+The co-occurrence matrix used here was generated using the [Natural Language Toolkit (NLTK)](https://www.nltk.org/) package.
+The nodes and edges of the graph were constructed using [NetworkX](https://networkx.org/documentation/stable/index.html).

 <p align="center">
   <img src="https://github.com/joekrinke15/blog/blob/master/img/cooccur.PNG?raw=true" />
 </p>

 # Sample Insights and Conclusion

+While we were building the dashboard we came up with some sample insights to illustrate its potential value.
+Here's some of what we found:

+* The majority of patients in the ICU have some form of hypertension.
+  * Hypertension is disproportionately present in Black patients.
+*  Asians are underrepresented compared to the Asian population where the hospital is located (2.5% to 7% in Boston, MA).
+  * Asian patients tend to be young women who are having children.
+* Only 49% of patients are admitted to the ICU from the emergency room.
+  ** Many patients are coming from long-term care facilities.

 # Technologies Used
 <table class="tg">